 Didn’t ace your A-Levels?
 Don’t panic!
 Do this…

-A-Level results day is upon us.
-And while some will be celebrating, for some whose results are less than expected it can feel like a crushing disappointment, but there’s actually a whole host of options on the table for those who don’t get what they were hoping for.
-It might not be the direct route to uni that you imagined, but it could also be far better for you than you realise right now.
+Following the recent A-Level results announcement, some of you will be celebrating, but some of you may be feeling a little low and lost - which is totally normal if they didn't go the way you planned!
+We're here to remind you that it's not the end and that there's actually a whole host of options for those who didn't get what they were hoping for.
+It might not be the direct route to university that you imagined, but it could also be far better for you than you realise right now.

-Some of our own team didn’t ace their A-levels the first time around, some didn’t go to uni, and they are some of the best and most experienced experts we’ve ever had!
-At VANRATH we have proof that A-level results will not doom your future.
+Some of our own team didn't ace their A-levels the first time around, and some didn't go to university at all, and they are some of the best and most experienced experts we've ever had!
+At VANRATH, we have proof that A-level results will not doom your future.

 Here’s a few examples of what you could do if your exams didn't go the way you wanted.

-Just because you didn’t get the marks required for your first or reserve choice university (if you applied), it doesn’t mean uni is off the cards altogether.
-You can register for Ucas Clearing, which allows students to see which university courses still have places.
-Over 17,000 students are expected to apply for clearing in 2021, so you certainly won’t be alone.
-It’s important to note that the majority of universities have clearing vacancies so don’t be put off by thinking you’ll only have a choice of lower-ranking institutions.
+Just because you didn’t get the marks required for your first or reserve choice university (if you applied), it doesn't mean university is off the cards altogether.
+You can register for UCAS Clearing, which allows students to see which university courses still have places.
+Thousands of students apply for clearing every year, so you certainly won't be alone.
+It's important to note that the majority of universities have clearing vacancies, so don't be put off by thinking you'll only have a choice of lower-ranking institutions.

-Taking a gap year can be extremely beneficial to your personal development and by taking a step back from studies it can also help you look at your life more objectively and give you the time and space to work out what you really want to do with your education and career.
-Research by Mind the Gap found that every year around 230,000 18 - 25 year olds take a gap year, 60% of them said it helped them decide which subject to study at uni, and 80% felt it added to their employability.
+Taking a gap year can be extremely beneficial to your personal development for many reasons.
+Taking a step back from your studies can help you look at your life more objectively and give you the time and space to work out what you really want to do with your education and career.
+Research by Mind the Gap found that every year around 230,000 18 - 25 year olds take a gap year, and 60% of them said it helped them decide which subject to study at university.
+80% also felt it added to their employability.

 Learn on the job